lusend/website/src/pages/home.md

   title = 'Faculty Gateway',
   link = link('faculty')
 %}
 Whether you are planning international travel or domestic travel, LU Send works with you to develop the educational, cultural, spiritual, and logistical components of your trip and to ensure exceptional experiences for every Liberty student traveling with the University.
-Click below to find out how faculty members can create trips for your students.
 {% endaction %}